Tuesday, October 1, 2024

 • Inna: Affogato

 On our way down from the top floor, we saw a short exhibit on African immigrants to Portugal.
-We were tired, so we ordered an Uber to take us back to our Torel Place Hotel to rest.
+We were tired, so we ordered an Uber back to our Torel Place Hotel to rest.

-At our Torel Palace Hotel, we first considered seeing Fado and asked the hostess to try making reservations, but all of the popular Fado restaurants were booked (or the opening times were too late for us).
+At our Torel Palace Hotel, we first considered seeing Fado and asked the hostess to try to make reservations, but all the popular Fado restaurants were booked (or their opening times were too late for us).

 Instead, we hung out at the bar, and I pre-ordered tickets for other events.

-We decided to stay in the hotel for dinner, as we truly liked our Black Pavilion restaurant.
+We decided to stay at the hotel for dinner because we really liked the Black Pavilion restaurant.
 We ordered the following items:

 • Appetizer: Tomato & Burrata, Fresh Bread & Butter